Joan Tarika Lewis: Early life

 Lewis was born Joan Angela Lewis on February 1, 1950, in Oakland, California, to John Henry Lewis and Florence (Reid) Lewis.
-Lewis grew up in Oakland, California during the Civil Rights Movement, when it was a hub for civil unrest due to the high prevalence of police brutality, and the continued segregation of the city due to white flight out of the “Flatlands” and into the Foothills.
+Lewis grew up in Oakland during the Civil Rights Movement, when it was a hub for civil unrest due to the high prevalence of police brutality, and the continued segregation of the city due to white flight out of the “Flatlands” and into the Foothills.
 Lewis studied at Oakland Tech high school, following in the steps of other Black Panther Party leaders such as Bobby Hutton and Reginald Forte.
 Before becoming involved in racial politics, her parents wanted her to pursue a Jazz career, as she was an accomplished violinist in high school.
 During high school she co-founded the Black Student Union and staged sit-ins to demand the implementation of a Black Studies course as well as black history club.
-Lewis drew her inspiration for these demands from student activists at Merritt College who were also demanding black studies courses.
+Lewis drew her inspiration for these demands from student activists at Merritt College in what would become a movement of campus mobilizations across the country also demanding Black studies courses.

-Lewis began visiting Merritt College with her cousins when she was 16 to attend forums on black history and culture.
-Here she came into contact with the founding members of the Black Panther Party, Bobby Seale and Huey Newton, and was inspired by their visions of black nationalism and radical cultural and community preservation.
-Lewis also came to be interested in the black panther party because of their Community Survival Programs they set up in high schools and community centers around Oakland.
-The community survival projects included programs like Free Breakfast for Children, Free Food Program, and Child Development Center.
+Lewis began visiting Merritt College with her cousins when she was 16 to attend forums on Black history and culture.
+Here she came into contact with the founding members of the Black Panther Party, Bobby Seale and Huey Newton, and was inspired by their visions of Black nationalism and radical cultural and community preservation.
+Lewis also came to be interested in the Black Panther Party because of their Community Survival Programs they set up in high schools and community centers around Oakland.
+The community survival projects included programs like Free Breakfast for Children, a Free Food Program, and a Child Development Center.